DivyanshArya09/Budget-Buddy/README.md

-# CipherX Expense Tracker App
+# Budget Buddy Expense Tracker App

-CipherX Expense Tracker is a Flutter mobile application designed to help users efficiently manage their expenses.
+Budget Buddy Expense Tracker is a Flutter mobile application designed to help users efficiently manage their expenses.
 With Firebase Authentication and Provider package integration, users can securely log in to the app and track their spending.
-Whether it's personal finances or business expenses, CipherX offers a simple and intuitive interface to keep track of transactions.
+Whether it's personal finances or business expenses, Budget Buddy offers a simple and intuitive interface to keep track of transactions.

 ## Features